Mesh7Sec/Products/aws-marketplace/README.md

 Mesh7 secures application's S3 buckets by observability into S3 accesses from workloads in application VPC and from external sources.

 ## Pre-Install
-#### 1. Subscription to AWS Marketplace Mesh7 CASO BYOL offering
+#### 1. Subscription to AWS Marketplace Mesh7 Cloud-Native Application Behavior Security BYOL offering
-Please ensure that you have a valid subscription to Mesh7 CASO BYOL offering on AWS Marketplace.
+Please ensure that you have a valid subscription to Mesh7 BYOL offering on AWS Marketplace.

 #### 2. Reach out Mesh7 support to get Mesh7 License
 Please send an email to Mesh7 Support at support@mesh7.com to obtain Mesh7 License.